engMohamedFouad/MultiContainerWithDifferentProjects/README.md

 2.Asp.Net Core Web Api

-### We USe Docker Compose To Create Images And Make Two NetWork:
+### We Use Docker Compose To Create Images And Make Two NetWork:
 1.FrontEnd Network

 2.Backend Network